book collection and bibliography

 selling and binding: Bracton Books

-the years I have been involved in helping to advise on what is now one
+the years I have been involved in helping to advise Sarah in what is

-of the largest second-hand anthropology second collection for sale in
+now one of the largest second-hand anthropology second collection for

-great medieval English lawyer) in c.
-1986?
-I have been an academic academic
+as a business in February 1981.
+I have been an academic academic adviser

-adviser to the business (which is affiliated to the Royal Anthropological
+to the business (which is affiliated to the Royal Anthropological Institute)

-Institute) and specializes in in history, anthropology, law and the
+and specializes in in history, anthropology, law and the social sciences.

-computer bibliographic program (devised by Michael Bryant and S.Harrison)
+computer bibliographic program (devised by Michael Bryant and Sarah

-'BRACSORT' is also the one which which contains an index to my personal
+Harrison) 'BRACSORT' is also the one which which contains an index to

 on the premises and Sarah Harrison still does a little binding.
 She